neulab/nn4nlp-concepts/README.md

 ## Examples:

-* 1: `python get_paper.py --years 18-19 --confs P  --template template.cpt --feature fulltext`
+* 1: `python get_paper.py --years 18-19 --confs P  --n_sample 5 --template template.cpt --feature fulltext`
-If the paper_id is not specified, 10 samples will be randomly selected from a pool of papers;
+If the paper_id is not specified, 5 samples will be randomly selected from a pool of papers;

-* 2: `python get_paper.py --years 17-19 --confs P --paper_id 1022 --template template.cpt --feature title`
+* 2: `python get_paper.py --paper_id P19-1032 --template template.cpt --feature fulltext`
-If the paper_id has been specified, directly printing related information
+If the paper_id (P19-1032) has been specified, directly printing related information

 where:
-`confs`: a comma-separted list of conference abbreviations from which papers can be selected (P,N,D) `template`: the file of concept template (e.g. template.cpt) `feature`: which part of paper is used to classify (e.g. fulltext or title)
+`confs`: a comma-separted list of conference abbreviations from which papers can be selected (P,N,D) `n_sample`: the number of sampled papers if paper_id is not specified `template`: the file of concept template (e.g. template.cpt) `feature`: which part of paper is used to classify (e.g. fulltext or title)